 The second experiential block is comprised of courses in research methods.
 Students learn the methods, quantitative and qualitative, which scholars use to actually produce research in the field.

-The third experiential block is comprised of courses specifically designed to further strengthen academic writing.
+The third experiential block is comprised of courses designed to further strengthen academic writing.

-For the fourth experiential block, ECPS offers a Professional Development Brown Bag series for Graduate Students.
+For the fourth experiential block, ECPS offers a professional development series for graduate students.

 The fifth experiential block is related to the preliminary examination, dissertation proposal and the dissertation itself.